victoriaszydlowska/vue-express-node-axios/README.md

 ### Vue, Node, Express, Axios web application

+Project created as a part of evaluation process for the Junior Full Stack Developer role for Koroutine.
+It is based on the requirements provided by the company in the "Full-Stack Developer Challenge" document.

-Please run npm install to setup a project.
+#### Please run npm install to setup a project.
 Open two powershell terminals.
-And run npm run serve in one of them, and node index.js in another to run both front-end and back-end.
+And run npm run serve in one of them, and node index.js in another to run both, front-end and back-end.

 Description has been included in the content of the web application as well.